ibm-cloud-docs/vmwaresolutions/services/managing_f5.md

 To manage the F5 BIG-IP® service, log in to the primary or secondary BIG-IP web UI consoles by using the corresponding credentials.
 You can find the corresponding credentials on the F5 BIG-IP service details page.

-For more information about viewing the service details, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
+For more information about viewing the service details, see [Ordering services for {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

 ## Considerations when you delete F5 BIG-IP
 {: #f5_considerations-remove}